-The Master of Divinity Program is integrated with the Bachelor of Theology (B.Th.) of the Faculty of Religious Studies of McGill University.
+The Master of Divinity Program is integrated with the Bachelor of Theology (B.Th.) of the School of Religious Studies of McGill University.
 Students must have a first degree to be admitted to the 60-credit B.Th. program which, combined with the In Ministry Year, amounts to a three-year course of full-time study leading to the M.Div. degree.

 What are the qualities of a good priest and pastor?

 The program of ministry preparation offered at Montreal Diocesan Theological College within the ecumenical Montreal School of Theology is designed to help students develop those qualities of character that will make them effective ministers of God’s Word and sacraments, rooted in the church’s historic wisdom and able to provide innovative leadership in the face of an uncertain future.

 An Outline of the Program